The ECHO Latin America/Caribbean Impact Team exists to:

 - Encourage networking and information sharing among development workers in each region.

-Why Central America and the Caribbean?
+Why Latin America and the Caribbean?

-Central America and the Caribbean is a region of deep contrasts.
+Latin America and the Caribbean is a region of deep contrasts.
 Over the past two decades there has been substantial social and economic growth, enabling some to make the leap from poverty and vulnerability to stability and relative middle class comfort.
 Infrastructure in most large cities is modern with reliable transportation systems connecting centers of trade.
 The landscape is dotted with shopping centers that host well known American businesses.

 However, beginning at the edges of the modern cities one can see the acute symptoms of a widespread and destructive force; the crushing weight of hopelessness in the rural villages that are home to nearly half of the region’s population.
 Every year hundreds of rural families abandon farming as their traditional survival strategies are no longer sufficient to support even a meager existence.